Shlomo-Moller/hook-ref/README.md

 # [Functional](# 'Function-components - based') React Refs

-Markdown, and some code examples, about React refs, from a function component prespective.
+Markdown, and some code examples, about React refs, from a function component perspective.

 <br />
 <br />